grocerycrud/documentation/3.x/examples/set-validation-rules.md

 # Set validation rules

 A common usage of a CRUD is to use validation rules.
-For that reason Grocery CRUD Enterprise is using validitron for validation.
+For that reason Grocery CRUD Enterprise is using
+<a href="https://github.com/vlucas/valitron" target="_blank">Valitron</a> for validation.
-For more you can read the full documentation at: [setRule](/docs/set-rule)
+For more you can read the full documentation at: [setRule](/v3.x/docs/set-rule)

 ## Example